 Charging the customer a minimum of $0.55 and a maximum of $1.15 for every $100 as calculated in (iii), above.

 Option 3 - Replacement Cost Coverage with No Deductible.
-This option provides full value replacement coverage for the customer and a maximum carrier liability up to the declared value or $5.00 times the net weight of the shipment, whichever is greater.
+This option provides full value replacement coverage for the customer and a maximum Carrier liability up to the declared value or $5.00 times the net weight of the shipment, whichever is greater.

-In the case of loss or damage the carrier will either repair, to the customer's satisfaction, reimburse, or replace the lost or damaged item.
+In the case of loss or damage the Carrier will either repair, to the customer's satisfaction, reimburse, or replace the lost or damaged item.

-If the carrier decides to reimburse for or replace a lost or damaged item, the carrier may claim the lost or damaged item as its property.
+If the Carrier decides to reimburse for or replace a lost or damaged item, the Carrier may claim the lost or damaged item as its property.